 Cauda Equina Syndrome

 This syndrome is caused by the compression of the cauda equina, a group of nerves at the bottom of the spine.
-The cauda equina extends over part of the lower lumbar spine and the sacrum (triangle-shaped bone at the bottom of the spine) and down the back of each leg.
+The cauda equina extends over part of the lower lumbar spine and the sacrum (triangle-shaped bone at the bottom of the spine).
 A primary symptom of cauda equina syndrome is sharp, stabbing pain in the legs as in sciatica.1

 A few differentiating signs and symptoms include some combination of: